EME193 Phase Locked Loop Kit

 1/ EME193 Rev2.0 boards have a mistake with a short under the output pin of the 78M09 regulator to the top of the board to C1 10uF +ve connection.
 Unfortunately the plated through hole needs to be drilled out as there should be no plated through hole.
 It might be possible to just lift the 10uF capacitor +ve end and try to countersink the hole, then re-solder the capacitor.

-2/ PLL unlocked can be due to a number of things.
+2/ PLL unlocked or intermittantly unlocked can be due to a number of things.
 First the reference clock should be checked including the level into the LMX2541.
-There have been some problems with the LMX2541 not being fully soldered to the board, and it is suggested that it should be fitted using solder paste and a hot air tool.
-A recent issue with the PLL not locking and the VCO running at the highest frequency was traced to a faulty LMX2541 chip.
-This however is not common and is typically a soldering issue.
+A common problem here is the TCXO module not being fully soldered to the board.
+There have also been issues with the LMX2541 not being fully soldered to the board, and it is suggested that it should be fitted using solder paste and a hot air tool.
+If the chip is already soldered to the board, then it is suggested that liquid solder flux is applied around the pins and then a hot air tool used to reheat the pins in a circular motion to reflow any solder under the chip.
+This fixed an intermittant PLL lock issue that seemed to work when cold but went unlocked when hot.
+Another issue with the PLL not locking and the VCO running at the highest frequency was traced to a faulty LMX2541 chip, however this has only ever been found once.

 3/ 3.3V Power supply from IC1 is shorted to ground.
 If you have installed the optional 10MHz TCXO then disconnect link LK1 to verify that there is no soldering short under the TCXO module.
 If it is still shorted, then its a real possibility that the PLL chip IC3 has a solder bridge either between the pins, or under the chip to ground.
-Reflow the pins and also reheat the ground connection to hopefully remove the short.
+Reflow the pins using solder flux and also resolder the ground connection to hopefully remove the short.